Last Updated 11:53am, 2 March 2021

 What happens if I'm contacted by the service?

 If someone who does not live with you tests positive for COVID-19 they’ll be asked who they’ve been in contact with recently.
-If you’re one of those people someone from the NHS test and trace service will notify you by text message, email or phone.
+If you’re one of those people someone from the Test and Trace service will notify you by text message, email or phone.

-A ‘contact’ is a person who has been close to someone who has tested positive for COVID-19, anytime from 2 days before the person started to show any symptoms up to 10 days after they started to show symptoms (this is when they are infectious to others).
+A ‘contact’ is a person who has been close to someone who has tested positive for COVID-19, anytime from 2 days before the person started to display symptoms and up to 10 days after (this is when they are infectious to others).

 If you are contacted by the service you must: